-According to the results of the spatiotemporal

-clustering analysis, there were in total 30 counties/districts (RRs between 1.33 to 4.58) of 8 coastal cities belonging to East Guangdong (Shanwei), West Guangdong (Zhanjiang, Maoming), the Pearl River Delta (Guangzhou, Shenzhen, Zhongshan, Huizhou, Jiangmen) within the above six clusters, which were highlighting the coastal areas.
+According to the results of the spatiotemporal clustering analysis, there were in total 30 counties/districts (RRs between 1.33 to 4.58) of 8 coastal cities belonging to East Guangdong (Shanwei), West Guangdong (Zhanjiang, Maoming), the Pearl River Delta (Guangzhou, Shenzhen, Zhongshan, Huizhou, Jiangmen) within the above six clusters, which were highlighting the coastal areas.
 We conducted a curvilinear regression to analyze the relationship between GDP per capita values and RRs in the 30 counties/districts from 2014 to 2018.
-The GDP per capita values (CNY 15,261.09 to CNY 343,936.00) were approximately equal to USD 2,389.89 to USD 53,860.38.
-The results demonstrated that 11 regression models (Linear, Logarithmic, Inverse, Quadratic, Cubic, Power, Compound, S-curve, Logistic, Growth, and Exponential) fit this association significantly.
+The GDP per capita values (CNY 15,261.09, CNY 343,936.00) were approximately equal to USD 2,389.89 to USD 53,860.38.
+The results demonstrated that 11 regression models (linear, logarithmic, inverse, quadratic, cubic, compound, s-curve, logistic, growth, exponential) fit this association significantly.